 I have a pair of the fantastic Mackie HR824 MKI monitor speakers.
 They’re great, easily the best midprice monitor speaker on the market, in my opinion.

 So naturally I was interested when the MKII was announced, especially since my MKIs are sitting thousands of kilometres away!
-And with the AUD pretty strong against the greenback, surely the price would be reasonable, right?
+And with the , surely the price would be reasonable, right?

 WRONG!